Brescia Casket: Description

 The casket is covered with a profusion of small religious scenes carved in ivory relief, drawn from both the Old and New Testaments.
 The lid, which may be regarded as the most important face of a small box such as this, has the largest reliefs, with five scenes from the Passion of Christ in two registers, and a small top register with a frieze of birds.
-All the four sides follow a design with a middle register containing relatively large New Testament subjects.
+All four sides follow a design with a middle register containing relatively large New Testament subjects.
 Above and below this are narrower registers with Old Testament scenes, and at the corners thin vertical images, only one containing a human figure, the rest symbolic objects.
 The top of the side faces is finished with a register, actually the sides of the lid, of busts of male figures in slightly flattened round clipea frames.
 Two of these are missing; there would have been a total of 17 originally, with five on the front, four on the back and four, one now missing, on each side.
 A young beardless Jesus is agreed to occupy the centre of the front panel, and he is probably surrounded by the Twelve Apostles, with Saint Paul substituting for Judas, making 13.
 Saints Peter and Paul are presumed to be the two older men with long beards flanking Jesus.
 The remaining four heads, presumably those on the back face, might be the Four Evangelists, which would mean repetition of subjects, or other saints.

 The selection of incidents was long thought not to follow a specific programme, although Delbrueck in his monograph of 1939 was able to show that the majority of the scenes, including many of the rare ones, depicted events covered in the lectionary readings for the period of Lent and Easter that were used in Milan in Ambrose's time, about which we have a reasonable amount of information from Ambrose's surviving writings.
 Andre Grabar in 1969 wrote that "It is easy to establish the lack of any link (by likes or opposites) between the scenes on the two borders (Old Testament) and those of the central panel (New Testament)".